kerimmstfdemir/Blog-App/README.md

 ## Blog-App

+* This project has not taken its final form.
+Developments continue...
 * In this project, a Blog App. was developed in the React environment.
 * Google Firebase is used for backend operations such as Login and Register.
 * Also, Firebase Realtime Database was used for the user's operations such as posting, deleting, editing and commenting.